csgames/comp-2017-cscoins/README.md

 Fetch the current problem set from the Central Authority.

-After the first call of this command, you will automatically receive the new challenge when it's available, until the connection is close.
+After the first call of this command, you will automatically receive the new challenge when it's available, until the connection is closed.

 **Command Name:** get_current_challenge